Transitive and Intransitive Verbs for intermediate learners

 - Intransitive verbs

-Transitive verbs only have a complete meaning if they have an object.
-Intransitive verbs will make sense without one.
+Transitive verbs only have a complete meaning if they have an object, whereas intransitive verbs can make sense without one.

 Direct and Indirect Objects